t-o-k/POV-Ray-matrices/README.md

 ## M_Inv(AA)

-Return a matrix that is the inverse of the square matrix AA
+Return a square matrix that is the inverse of the square matrix AA.

 See also https://en.wikipedia.org/wiki/Minor_(linear_algebra)#Inverse_of_a_matrix